usdot-jpo-ode/wzdx/spec-content/README.md

 [ArrowBoard](/spec-content/objects/ArrowBoard.md) | An electronic, connected arrow board which can display an arrow pattern to direct traffic.
 [Camera](/spec-content/objects/Camera.md) | A camera device deployed in the field, capable of capturing still images.
 [DynamicMessagesSign](/spec-content/objects/DynamicMessageSign.md) | An electronic traffic sign deployed on the roadway, used to provide information to travelers.
+[FlashingBeacon](/spec-content/objects/FlashingBeacon.md) | A flashing beacon light of any form (e.g. trailer-mounted, vehicle), used to indicate something or capture driver attention.
 [FieldDeviceFeature](/spec-content/objects/FieldDeviceFeature.md) | The GeoJSON `Feature` container object for a deployed field device.
 [FieldDeviceCoreDetails](/spec-content/objects/FieldDeviceCoreDetails.md) | The core details—both configuration and current state—of a field device that are shared by all types of field devices.